 I-CUREUS at a Glance

 - How can I get involved in I-CUREUS?

 - I-CUREUS Application

 By performing research in your undergraduate, you gain:

-- valuable exposure to research techniques for future plans including graduate studies, industry, government or community work
+- valuable exposure to research techniques for future work

-- connections with professor(s) in your department who can act as an academic mentor
+- connections with professor(s) who can act as an academic mentor

 - The possibility of experience writing a research paper under faculty supervision

 In order to get involved in I-CUREUS it is recommended that you read the I-CUREUS Information below.
 After reading the information you will need to fill out the application.

 Applications for the 2018-19 academic year are now being processed.
 Please ensure you read and understand the information below prior to submitting an application.
 Please don’t hesitate to direct further questions to the contacts listed below.